KTH/devops-course/contributions/essay/emetha/README.md

-# Topic: An introduction to Orchestration Frameworks Salt and Ansible
+# Topic: An introduction to Configuration Management Tools Salt and Ansible
 Initial Draft of Essay Structure (will most likely change):
 - Introduction
 - What is Configuration Management?